suparnobanerjee/explicitai/README.md

 # ExplicitAI

-ExplicitAI is a chatbot designed to provide a safe and engaging space for exploring explicit topics and desires.
-Powered by LLMs like GPT-4, Llama2 (or any of your choice), ExplicitAI understands the nuances and complexities of human sexuality, providing non-judgmental and informative conversations.
+ExplicitAI is designed as a chatbot that offers a secure and interactive environment for discussing explicit topics and desires.
+Utilizing your preferred Large Language Models (LLMs), it comprehensively grasps the intricacies of human sexuality, ensuring unbiased and enlightening interactions.